How to find the best car insurance in Washington

 Finding the best car insurance for your situation may take a bit of research, but you can make the process easier by knowing how to evaluate your needs.
 The best auto insurance in Washington for you will likely be one that meets your needs while also remaining within your budget.
 Bankrate’s analysis may help you feel empowered to find the right company and coverage for your needs.

 Consider minimum insurance requirements in Washington

 Like most states, Washington’s car insurance laws require drivers to carry at least minimum levels of certain coverage types.
 If you live in the Evergreen State, you must purchase at least the minimum required levels of bodily injury liability coverage and property damage liability coverage to drive legally.
-Insurance companies must also offer you underinsured motorist coverage and personal injury protection (PIP), although these can be declined in writing.
+Insurance companies must also offer you underinsured motorist coverage and personal injury protection (PIP), although these may be declined in writing.

 Consider lender requirements

-You might also want to consider gap insurance, which is designed to pay for the difference between the cash value of your vehicle and the financed amount if your vehicle is totaled or stolen.
+You might also want to consider gap insurance, which is designed to pay for the difference between the cash value of your vehicle and the financed amount if your vehicle is totaled or stolen and not recoverable.
 Finally, if you lease your car, you should know that lessors often require certain minimum liability limits that are in excess of the state minimum.

 Consider your individual needs

 Drivers may also evaluate their car insurance needs based on their individual circumstances.
 Understanding what you need from your policy could help you choose a company and coverage options.
 For example, if you have a teen driver to insure, you might want to look for a company that offers several young driver discounts that could help lower your policy costs.
 If you’re a high-risk driver who has accidents, tickets or a DUI conviction on your record, you might need to research non-standard car insurance options.
 Getting a sense of what your specific situation calls for could help you narrow down your options when shopping for coverage.